Corning is the world leader in specialty glass and ceramics, creating and manufacturing keystone components that enable high-technology systems.

 Corning’s history is filled with breakthrough technologies that have played an important role in the way the world works.
 We thrive on solving difficult, commercially relevant problems through an innovative and collaborative research and development process.
 Corning succeeds through sustained investment in R&D, more than 160 years of materials science and process engineering knowledge, and a distinctive collaborative culture.

-To know more about Corning's Specialty Materials Division, please visit us at: http://www.corning.com/products_services/other_products/specialty_materials.aspx
+To know more about Corning's Science and Technology division, please visit the R&D website at:

 Scope of Position:

 Apply modeling to investigate fundamentals of brittle failure, and to address practical problems involving brittle failure.

 Work in a team environment to figure out materials and design changes to reduce probability of failure of glass and ceramic components.
 Investigate composition/processing/microstructure/property relationships in ceramics.
 Study fundamentals of failure, including the effect of composition and microstructure on resistance to failure.
 Incumbent is required to have deep expertise in modeling and numerical simulation, and will partner closely with experimentalists.

 Hours of work/work schedule/flex-time: Flex time with core hours 9:00-4:00.

 Ph.D in materials science, applied mechanics, physics, or related disciplines.
 Exceptional candidates with a Master's degree and 3 years' experience will also be considered.